 To help prevent the cheesecake from deflating and cracking as it cools, avoid over-mixing the batter as best you can, especially when adding in the eggs.
 You don’t want air beaten into the eggs because it causes them to inflate while baking, then deflate when cooled.
 This can crack the cheesecake or form bubbles on the surface.

+Does a baked cheesecake need a water bath or not?
 The reason to use a water bath is that the water acts as an insulator, protecting the sides of the cheesecake from over-browning while the filling sets.
-Interestingly enough, only two of my sources mentioned using a water bath, but I still thought it was prudent advice.

 If you have a roasting pan large enough to fit your springform pan, wrap the outside of the pan in a double layer of foil, covering the bottom and extending all the way to the top.
 Although a good crust keeps filling from leaking out, the foil helps protect against water leaking in.